 Powerball Double Play is an additional game that you can play in Michigan, as well as a number of other states.
 You don’t need to select another set of numbers to take part - just add the option to your playslip for an extra $1 per line.

 A second draw takes place just after the main Powerball draw.
 This is the Double Play game.
 If you match all of the numbers in the Double Play drawing, you win the jackpot of $10 million.
 This top prize is shared if there are multiple winners.
 The following table shows all the fixed payouts for the different prize levels.

 |5||1 in 11,688,054||$500,000|

 |1 + Powerball||1 in 92||$10|

 |Powerball only||1 in 39||$7|

 Annuity or Cash?

-Powerball jackpot winners also have to decide between a cash option or an annuity payment.
+If you win the Powerball jackpot, you have to decide whether to take it as an annuity or a cash sum.
 An annuity represents the full jackpot amount, paid in 30 annual instalments over 29 years, while the cash figure is a reduced amount and reflects how much is available to be paid out in a one-off lump sum.